 When your customer goes to check out, they will need to enter their email address and select the delivery method.
 They will also need to select the date and the time slot if you have selected date & time in your Store Preference weekly ordering schedule where they will see the delivery or pickup message you set up in your Store Preference.

 If you have multiple locations for delivery and/or pickup, your customer will need to select their delivery area or pickup location from the drop-down selector first before getting to select their preferable delivery or pickup date and time.
-If you select date only in your Store Preference weekly ordering schedule, there will be no time slot available at checkout.
+If you select a date only in your Store Preference weekly ordering schedule, there will be no time slot available at checkout.

-Your customer can then fill in their personal information including their name, address, phone number and any additional notes they want to add.
-You can edit some of the checkout field labels in your Store Preferences if they are irrelevant to your customers i.e., Unit/Level, ZIP/Post Code, State/Region, Additional delivery notes (optional).
+Your customer can then fill in their personal information including their name, address, phone number, and any additional notes they want to add.
+You can edit some of the checkout field labels in your Store Preferences if they are irrelevant to your customers i.e, Unit/Level, ZIP/Post Code, State/Region, Additional delivery notes (optional).

 Your customer can then review the order and proceed to payment.